kevin2-cyber/ligera/README.md

 ## Getting Started

-To contribute to the Clothing Marketplace project, follow these steps:
+To contribute to the Ligera(Clothing Marketplace) project, follow these steps:

 1. **Clone the Repository:**
    ```bash